When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 What if the power suddenly goes out or there is a flood or other unforeseen event?
 On this page you will find information, tips on what to do and important contacts in the event of an emergency situation - and how to prepare for an emergency.

-In this context, the city administration of Bocholt has set up this page and developed recommendations for preparing for a possible crisis scenario based on the "Akut" topic page of the Borken district and the general recommendations of the Federal Office of Civil Protection and Disaster Assistance (BBK).
+In this context, the city administration of Bocholt has set up this page and developed recommendations for preparing for a possible crisis scenario based on the topic page "Akut" of the Borken district and the general recommendations of the Federal Office of Civil Protection and Disaster Assistance (BBK).

 Warnings via social media

-Citizens can find out about crises via the following channels
+Citizens can find out about crises via the following channels:

 Emergency generators